-We are registering the shares of our common stock in order to permit the selling stockholders to offer the Warrant Shares for resale from time to time.
-None of the selling stockholders has held a position with our company or our affiliates or had any material relationship with us or our affiliates within the past three years.
+We are registering the shares of our common stock in order to permit the selling stockholder to offer its shares of common stock for resale from time to time.
+The selling stockholder has not held a position with our company or our affiliates or had any material relationship with us or our affiliates within the past three years.

-The table below lists the selling stockholders and other information regarding the beneficial ownership of the shares of common stock by the selling stockholders.
-The second column lists the number of shares of common stock beneficially owned by the selling stockholders, based on their ownership of the shares of common stock, as of September 7, 2023, and assuming exercise of the Warrants held by the selling stockholders on that date, without regard to any limitations on exercising the Warrants.
+The table below lists the selling stockholder and other information regarding the beneficial ownership of the shares of common stock by the selling stockholder.
+The second column lists the number of shares of common stock beneficially owned by the selling stockholder, based on its ownership of the shares of common stock, as of September 7, 2023.

-The third column lists the shares of common stock being offered by this prospectus by the selling stockholders.
-This prospectus covers the resale of the maximum number of shares of common stock issuable upon the exercise of the related Warrants without regard to any limitations on exercising the Warrants.
-Although we ultimately expect that all 21,297 shares of our common stock may be sold, the actual number of shares that will be sold cannot be determined.
+The third column lists the shares of common stock being offered by this prospectus by the selling stockholder.
+This prospectus covers the resale of the number of shares of common stock held by the selling stockholder.
+Although we ultimately expect that all 78,438 shares of our common stock may be sold, the actual number of shares that will be sold cannot be determined.
 The fourth column assumes the sale of all of the shares offered by the selling stockholders pursuant to this prospectus.